weibeld/cloud-native-wtf/hooks/README.md

 # Git hooks

-This folder contains optional [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that may be installed in a local clone of the repository.
+This directory contains optional [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that may be installed in a local clone of the repository.

 ## Installation

-To install a hook, simply create a symlink to the hook file in the `.git/hooks` directory.
+To install a hook, create a symlink in the `.git/hooks` directory pointing to the desired hook file.

-For example, execute the following from the root directory of the repository to install the pre-commit hook:
+For example:

 ```bash
 ln -s ../../hooks/pre-commit .git/hooks/pre-commit
 ```

+The above creates the symlink `.git/hooks/pre-commit` pointing to the [`pre-commit`](pre-commit) hook file.
+This effectively installs and enables the pre-commit hook.

-> **Note:** the first argument to `ln` is the **target** of the link and the second argument is the **link** that you want to create.
-The path of the target must either be absolute or relative to the location of the link that is being created.
-For this reason, the target path in the above example is prefixed with `../..` because the link is created in `.git/hooks`, that means, two levels down from the root directory of the repository.
+> **Important:** the path for the first argument of `ln` (the target of the symlink) must be relative to the location of the created link and **not** relative to the current working directory from which the command is executed.

 ## Hooks

 ### pre-commit

-The pre-commit hook runs immediately after running `git commit` (before the editor for typing a commit message appears).
-If the hook script exits with a n non-zero exit code, the commit is aborted.
+> A pre-commit hook runs after running `git commit` and before the editor window for typing a commit message occurs.
+If this hook exits with a non-zero exit code, the commit is aborted.
+The execution of the pre-commit hook can be disabled for individual commits with the `-n` or `--no-verify` flags.

-The provided pre-commit hook runs all the YAML file validations that are also run by the [_Validate YAML files_](../.github/workflows/validate-yaml-files.yml) GitHub Actions workflow.
-This has the advantage that errors are detected and fixed before anything is pushed to GitHub which results in fewer failed GitHub Actions runs and a less polluted Git commit history.

-To bypass the execution of the pre-commit hook for individual commits, add the `-n` or `--no-verify` options to the `git commit` command.
+The provided [`pre-commit`](pre-commit) hook performs the same operations as the [`validate`](../.github/workflows/validate.yml) GitHub Actions workflow.
+This allows detecting errors before committing and pushing, thus accelerating the feedback cycle, and also keeping the Git history clean.